mloeks/rtg-ui/README.md

 ### Schedule

-* Latest achievement: first round games grouped by group name
+* Latest achievement: started with toolbar UI
-* Next: group knock out round games
+* Next: filter properly for all games of all rounds
-* Introduce higher level tab to switch between first round and knockout
+* Make games more beautiful

 ### Registration